Double pivot arm | Philips

-Learn more about double pivot arm (325mm+325mm) wall mounting options with a keyboard holder, from ITD, for the IntelliVue MP20 and MP30 patient monitors.
+Learn more about double pivot arm (250mm+250mm) wall mounting options with a keyboard holder, from ITD, for the IntelliVue MX400 and MX450 patient monitors.

 We are always interested in engaging with you.